“A blue dragon is standing in my neighbor’s front yard! Live, I hope you’re getting this.” the guy next door screams.

 “Xavgon showed it to me in a vision.
 Wherever it’s located, the environment is extremely cold.”

 “So this cave is a portal of some kind,” he muses.
-“It will take great magic to find the entrance.”
+“It will take great magic and skill to find the entrance.”

 “The French Quarter.
 Specifically, the Saint Louis Cathedral.”